 Doctors, nurses, and medical facilities have a duty to adhere to the proper standard of care when diagnosing and treating injuries or diseases.
 It must be proven that a medical professional violated a standard of care and caused your injury.
 Medical malpractice cases are difficult and expensive to pursue.
 It is important to hire a firm that has the resources and expertise to succeed with these cases.
 If you have been harmed by a medical professional negligently failing to adhere to the proper standard of care, you may be entitled to compensation for your medical bills, lost wages, and for the loss of your quality of life.

-Contact one of our medical malpractice attorneys in Minnesota and see what we can do for you.
-We have been helping injured victims of medical malpractice for over 30 years.
+Our Minnesota-based attorneys have been helping injured victims of medical malpractice for over 30 years.
 Call us, you will sleep better.

 Case Quick Facts

 It has been estimated that over 200,000 people are killed by medical errors each year.
 However, only 15% of all personal injury lawsuits involve malpractice.